|Values are valid only on day of printing.|

 Knowledge of a heart failure patient's galectin-3 results may assist in risk stratification and lead to more aggressive management.
 There are no specific galectin-3 inhibitors available at this time and heart failure patients with elevated galectin-3 concentrations should be treated and monitored according to established guidelines.
 Angiotensin receptor blockers (ARBs) and aldosterone antagonists are thought to be particularly effective.

 Hemolysis has been shown to interfere with the galectin-3 assay due to intracellular release of galectin-3.
-Specimens which are visibly hemolyzed will be rejected.
+Specimens that are visibly hemolyzed will be rejected.

 1. Weintraub NL, Collins SP, Pang PS, et al: Acute heart failure syndromes: emergency department presentation, treatment, and disposition: current approaches and future aims: a scientific statement from the American Heart Association.
 Circulation 2010;122:1975-1996